Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 > :   "Can we throw this to [a release cycle]?"
 > :   "No, we won't be doing it"

 This time, instead of being satisfied with their declaration of an item being unfit for the apparent categories, the team does attempt to model the situation such that a suitable place could be found.
-The team's action demonstrates the existence and attempted resolution of a secondary contradiction, which however goes as unresolved as the previous primary contradiction.
+The team's action demonstrates the existence and attempted resolution of a secondary contradiction, which goes as unresolved as the previous primary contradiction.
+Wherever the item is placed after this interaction, it's apparent the team isn't going to be satisfied.
+However, the team does clear one hurdle: now that the context of the discussion is `OUTBOX`, options other than wishlist and fire present themselves, and handling the work item as part of a release cycle is discussed.

+The scope of possible options is further expanded in the next daily.
+A work item that was initially processed as a fire is identified as actually not requiring action.
+Reference is made to the item's similarity with the one from the previous fragment.
+The work item depends on an external party, but is not impeded.
+It is done for a client but the scope is the whole product platform, and it's a technical customer need, but doesn't need to be resolved immediately.

 #### Daily 15, `FIRES`